Adventure Race FAQs

 Another team-building activity is to decide and source your team theme and costume.

-This is a undoubtedly a team sport and not built for solo participants.
-We recommend no fewer than 3 people for a team, and no more than 8.
+This is a undoubtedly a team adventure, and is not built for solo participants.
+We recommend no fewer than 2 people for a team, and no more than 8.

 When your team grows beyond 7 or 8, the experience can get bogged down.
 Larger groups may struggle to fit everyone in the frame of photos and videos, and depending on personalities, it might be tricky to keep everyone engaged and feeling like an essential member.
 Remember, fun is the goal!